 The two largest projects I began this year involves the military and the country's monuments.

-The military project can be divided into two smaller, yet still large in themselves, projects.
+The military project can be divided into two smaller protects (yet still large in themselves).
 The first is a complete re-mapping of North Korea's military sites and re-organizing of my file system within Google Earth.
-I am wanting to take a much more granular look them to provide ever greater levels of detail.
+I am wanting to take a much more granular look at them to provide ever greater levels of detail.
 While this project will take some time to complete, I have already made over 500 additions to what was included in the Phase II map, and made hundreds of additional changes to the original material as well.

 The second part of the "military project" involves the country's air defense sites.
 The current, non-public map that I now have has even more locations identified and updates those older ones that may have become decommissioned, upgraded, or otherwise changed since 2016/2017.
 Without giving too much away, I am working on a new map specifically for this subject and it will help to give greater-detailed answers to certain questions that are out there.